sqlparser/sqlflow_public/api/sqlflow_api.md

     * schema: selected schema, required false
     * table: selected table, required false
     * isReturnModel: whether return the sqlflow model, required false, default value is true
-    * showRelationType: show relation type, required false, default value is **fdd**, available values:
+    * showRelationType: show relation type, required false, default value is **fdd**, multiple values seperated by comma like fdd,frd,fdr.
+Available values:
       * **fdd**: value of target column from source column
       * **frd**: the recordset count of target column which is affect by value of source column
       * **fdr**: value of target column which is affected by the recordset count of source column